We all hear what are the best ways to lose weight, but are they really true.

 2. All you need is willpower for weight loss

 This statement is so far from accurate.
 Weight loss is about identifying your eating habits and the triggers you have.
-People that are obese or struggles to stick with a healthy eating habits are usually struggling with deeper issues than willpower.
+People that are obese or struggle to stick with a healthy eating habit are usually struggling with deeper issues than willpower.

 We have been programmed to believe willpower and eating less is what we need to succeed.
 But so far from true now, the reason many can’t lose weight or stick to a plan is that they haven’t discovered where these eating habits came from.